SLS-BRD: A system-level approach to seeking generalised feedback Nash equilibria: Best-response dynamics via system level synthesis

-Although realising Problem \eqref{eq: Best_Response_GFNE_SLS} into a tractable program, the Problem \eqref{eq: Best_Response_GFNE_SLS_FIR} is only feasible when the pair $(A,B^p)$ is full-state controllable.
-This is a difficult requirement in multi-agent settings, as often $N_u^p \ll N_x$ for all $p\in\mathcal{P}$, leading to Problem \eqref{eq: Best_Response_GFNE_SLS_FIR} becoming overdetermined.
+Although realising Problem \eqref{eq: Best_Response_GFNE_SLS} into a tractable program, the constraint $\Phi_{x,N} = 0$ is only feasible when the pair $(A,B^p)$ is full-state controllable.
+This is a difficult requirement in multi-agent settings, as often $N_u^p \ll N_x$ for all $p\in\mathcal{P}$, leading to overdetermined problems.
 Furthermore, enforcing FIR constraints is known to result in \textit{deadbeat} policies: Control actions are excessively large in magnitude for small $N < \infty$.
 Alternatively, we restrict the system level responses to the sets